invoiceninja/invoiceninja.github.io/source/en/einvoicing.md

 - [EN16931 (Generic)](#en16931)

 ## PEPPOL
-***ALPHA RELEASE - NOT FOR PRODUCTION USE***
+***BETA RELEASE***

+Invoice Ninja has now rolled out a PEPPOL access point which will be available for both self hosted and hosted users to route their e-invoices through the PEPPOL network.
 ## How does it work?
-Invoice Ninja will be rolling out a PEPPOL access point which will be available for both self hosted and hosted users to route their e-invoices through the PEPPOL network.

 ## How do I get started?